 Saunter the gardens

 Go for a walk in one of Melbourne’s many gardens, you’ll be spoilt for choice from the Royal Botanic Gardens and war memorial known as the Shrine of Remembrance.
-Alternatively, try Albert Park (less of a garden, but a point of interest as it encompasses the Melbourne Grand Prix circuit), Carlton Gardens with the beautiful Exhibition Building and Melbourne Museum, or Fitzroy Gardens home to Captain Cook’s family cottage relocated from the UK.
+Alternatively, try Albert Park (less of a garden, but a point of interest as it encompasses the Melbourne Grand Prix circuit), Carlton Gardens with the beautiful, historic Exhibition Building and Melbourne Museum, or Fitzroy Gardens home to Captain Cook’s family cottage relocated from the UK.

 Explore the markets

-Queen Victoria Market is the king of all markets in Melbourne.
-The market is accessible by tram within the free inner-city zone and has various sections for fresh food, handicrafts and souvenirs.
+Queen Victoria Market is the queen of all markets in Melbourne.
+The Market is accessible by tram within the free inner-city zone and has various sections for fresh food, handicrafts and souvenirs.
 I recommend going in with an empty stomach and you’re sure to come out stuffed.
 Check trading hours here.
-During the warmer months, the night market is also a cool midweek outing with live music and food.
+The Queen Vic night market is also a cool midweek outing with live music and food.
+More great markets in and around Melbourne include the South Melbourne Market and if you are in the Chapel Street area, Prahan Market.

 Shop ‘til you drop